7 Tips for Young Designers – Advice for Graphic Design Students

 We have our own creative juices and unique “signatures,” but we do study the work of other graphic designers for a reason – to stimulate that creativity and signature as we find our own “voices.”

-And if we are do-it-yourselfers, without formal training, we teach ourselves the principles of design and study how those principles are translated into design that becomes incredible.
+And if we are do-it-yourselfers, without formal training, we teach ourselves the principles of design and study how those principles are translated into a design that becomes incredible.

-So, whether you are a young designer armed with a degree or, simply a creative who is self-taught, you are entering a competitive field.
+So, whether you are a creative student designer armed with a degree or, simply a creative who is self-taught, you are entering a competitive field.

 1 – Develop Relationships with Influencers